yguitton/training-material/topics/imaging/tutorials/multiplex-tissue-imaging-TMA/tutorial.md

 {: .hands_on}

-# Nuclear segmentation with **Mesmer**
+# Perform segmentation of multiplexed tissue data with **Mesmer**

-Cell segmentation is the basis for all downstream single-cell analyses.
+Nuclear and/or cellular segmentation is the basis for all downstream single-cell analyses.
 Different segmentation tools work highly variably depending on the imaging modality or platform used.
-Because of this, Galaxy-ME has incorporated several cell segmentation tools so users may find the tool that works optimally for their data.
+Because of this, Galaxy-ME has incorporated several segmentation tools so users may find the tool that works optimally for their data.

 Available segmentation tools in Galaxy-ME:

   - Mesmer ({% cite Greenwald2021 %})
   - UnMicst and s3segmenter ({% cite Yapp2022 %})
   - Cellpose ({% cite Stringer2020 %})
-  - ilastik ({% cite Berg2019 %})

-In this tutorial, we use **Mesmer** because it tends to perform generally well on a diverse range of image types, and has a limited number of parameters to understand.
+In this tutorial, we use **Mesmer** because it tends to perform generally well on a diverse range of image types, and can be parameterized to suite different modalities.

 > <comment-title>Important detail: Running images in batches</comment-title>
 >